Ulrik Frederik Gyldenløve

+Ulrik Frederik Gyldenløve, Landgrave of Laurvig (20 July 1638 – 17 April 1704) was the illegitimate son of Frederick III of Denmark-Norway.
+A good relationship to his half brother, Christian V, secured him a position as one of the leading statesmen and largest landowners in Denmark-Norway.
+He was the leading general in Norway during the Scanian War, whose Norwegian leg is conventionally named the Gyldenløve War after him.
+He later served as Governor-general of Norway (Stattholdere i Norge) from 1664 to 1699.
+In Norway, he established the Countship of Laurvig and succeeded Peter Griffenfeld to the Countship of Tønsberg (until then Griffenfeld and later Jarlsberg).
+His extensive holdings in Denmark included Gyldenholm, Sorgenfri and Skjoldenæsholm.

 Early life

 Gyldenløve was born in Bremen, Germany, the illegitimate son of Prince Frederick, later King Frederick III of Denmark, who was at the time Prince-Archbishop of Bremen and coadjutor of the Bishopric of Halberstadt.
-His mother was Margrethe Pape, (1620–1684) who was made Baronesse of Løvendal by King Christian IV on September 15 that same year.
+His mother was Margrethe von Pape (1620–1684), a minor German noblewoman who was made Baronesse of Løvendal by King Christian IV on September 15 that same year.
 When his father became King of Denmark-Norway in 1648, Ulrik Frederik assumed the surname Gyldenløve which was used by illegitimate sons of Danish kings.

 During the first half of the 1650s, he traveled in Europe, visiting France, Italy and Spain.
 He attended the University of Siena in 1654 and in Rome in 1655.

 On 21 August 1655 he became a naturalised Danish noble.